Butterfly (Deen album)

 Butterfly is the sixteenth studio album by Japanese pop band Deen.
 It was released on 1 June 2016 under the Epic Records Japan label.

 Background

 This album doesn't consist of any single.
-The single Zutto Tsutaekatta I love you didn't make it in this album, instead it will be included in their seventeenth studio album Parade which released in August 2017.
+The single Zutto Tsutaekatta I love you didn't make it in this album, instead it would be included in their seventeenth studio album Parade which released in August 2017.

-According to official website, it's the continuation of their studio album Crawl as the Summer Special Album Vol.2.
+According to the band's official website, it is the continuation of their studio album Crawl as the Summer Special Album Vol.2.

 This album includes completely new tracks with several tracks of their big hits such as Hitori Janai, Smile Blue and coconuts feat.kokomo with completely new arrangement of the summer feeling.

-Shinji and Kouji in this album performs their own original songs Climb High and Walking on Sunshine.
+Shinji and Kouji in this album perform their own original songs Climb High and Walking on Sunshine.
 The album includes as well the covers of Yumi Matsutoya's song Mannatsu no Yoru no Yume and The Boom's song Kaze ni Naritai.